 Under the Internal Revenue Code , a taxpayer is entitled to deduct either the actual expense amount, or an amount computed using the standard mileage rate declared by IRS under mileage reimbursement policy , whichever is greater from the gross total income.
 The IRS has just announced the mileage reimbursement rate for tax year 2019.
-Here is a quick mileage reimbursement calculator which requires you to input just the number of miles traveled for business purpose, medical and charitable purpose.
+Here is a quick mileage reimbursement calculator for 2020 which requires you to input just the number of miles traveled for business purpose, medical and charitable purpose.

 Mileage Calculator Reimbursement